keploy/community-blog/cl3vpv6pw00haq2nvbhrm7jik.md

 3. How an actual API looks like?

+4. What is an API key ?

-4. How do we use these APIs in our daily life?
+5. How do we use these APIs in our daily life?

 So, let's get started!!